zydou/arti/crates/tor-config/README.md

 # tor-config

-`tor-config`: Tools for configuration management in Arti
+Tools for configuration management in Arti

 ## Overview